Gilbert Luis R. Centina III: Defender of the Spanish language

 For his efforts to preserve the Spanish language in the Philippines through his essays and poetry, he was praised as a "defender of the Spanish language" in that country.

-After his death, ABC (newspaper), the Spanish newspaper of record, hailed Centina in its May 12, 2020 issue (p.
+After his death, ABC, the Spanish newspaper of record, hailed Centina in its May 12, 2020 issue (p.
 54) as "a defender of the Spanish language" in his native Philippines: "As an advocate for the preservation of the Spanish language in the Philippines, Father Centina supported the work of Hispanists to 'spread, defend and exalt' the Spanish language in that country.
 It is from this noble cause that he obtained his inspiration to write his bilingual poetry books in Spanish and English.
 For more than three centuries - it can be recalled - the Philippines formed a treasured part of the Spanish Empire," adding that "his large body of work assures him a solid place in Philippine literature in English and Spanish, as well as in Catholic poetry."

 Diario de León echoed ABC's observation, saying "he was a well-known and award winning poet and author who fought for the preservation of the Spanish language in his homeland, asserting that the Spanish roots of the Philippines form the core of his country's cultural soul."